 Using trade credit to your advantage protects your cash flow as well as the partnership.
 To do this, you must work with the right vendors and make wise decisions when placing orders.
 This will ultimately ensure that you always have the resources to pay on time.

-Follow these tips to steer clear of late payment penalties and hazardous terms:
+Follow these tips to steer clear of late payment penalties and unfavorable terms:

 Work With Smaller Vendors